 - Responsibilities and Duties is a list of various job-related activities which the candidate is supposed to perform after selection.

-- Salary is the pay scale which the company is ready to pay in a month which may or may not be negotiable.
+- Salary is the pay scale the company is ready to pay in a month which may or may not be negotiable.

-- Incentives refer to commission and remuneration associated with the targets achieved.
+- Incentives refer to commissions and remuneration associated with the targets achieved.

 - Allowances are other benefits and expenses which a company pays to the candidate.

 Components of Job Specification

 A job specification is the written declaration of the attributes, skills, knowledge, educational qualification, and experience which is required to perform a particular job.

-Generally, a Job description is prepared first, and then the manager analyses the necessary abilities and attributes needed for accomplishing the task through preparing job specifications.
+Generally, a Job description is prepared first, and then the manager analyses the necessary abilities and attributes needed for accomplishing the task by preparing job specifications.
 Need to know the differences between job description and job specification as it is required for the smooth running of the functions of the HR department.

-The components of job specification are as below:
+The components of the job specification are as below:

 - Attributes refer to the quality of a candidate.

-- Educational Qualification defines the specific requirement regarding academic knowledge of a person to perform the job.
+- Educational Qualification defines the specific requirement regarding the academic knowledge of a person to perform the job.

 - Skills refer to the particular set of special abilities which are essential for the proper execution of the given tasks.

 - Experience is the information about all the past and present employment or association of the candidate, including the name of the company, post, duration, salary package, job profile, etc.

 - Knowledge refers to the competency of the candidate to perform the job.

 Advantages of Job Description

 It can be classified into 2 categories as below:

-- Advantages of Job Description for the Company: – Job description provides the following benefits to the organization- (a) Job description helps the HR department to simplify the overall recruitment and selection process. (b) It helps organizations to prepare the right job specification. (c) Job description helps organizations to search for suitable candidates.
+- Advantages of Job Description for the Company: – Job description provides the following benefits to the organization- (a) Job description helps the HR department to simplify the overall recruitment and selection process. (b) It helps organizations to prepare the right job specification. (c) The job description helps organizations to search for suitable candidates.